In order to understand zero-based budgeting, the first thing one should understand is the various parts of a typical business budget.

 - Accuracy: Against the traditional budgeting method that involves mere some arbitrary changes to the earlier budget, this budgeting approach makes all departments relook every item of the cash flow and compute their operation costs.
 This methodology helps in cost reduction to a certain extent as it gives a true picture of costs against the desired performance.

 - Budget inflation: As mentioned above every expense is to be justified.
-Zero-based budget compensates the weakness of incremental budgeting of budget inflation.
+Zero-based budget compensates for the weakness of incremental budgeting of budget inflation.

 - Coordination and Communication: Zero-based budgeting provides better coordination and communication within the department and motivation to employees by involving them in decision-making.

 - Reduction in redundant activities: This approach leads to identifying optimum opportunities and more cost-efficient ways of doing things by eliminating all the redundant or unproductive activities

 Although this concept is a lucrative method of budgeting, it is also important to know the disadvantages as listed below: